techidaily/site-review-topics/source/_posts/oppo-find-x6-music-recovery-recover-deleted-music-from-oppo-find-x6-by-fonelab-android-recover-music.md

 <div class="atpl-post-description-part-4">
 <div class="tpl-content-sub-paragraph-normal">
     <p>
-        The above steps are the whole process to retrieve deleted music from Oppo Find X6 without backup with the help of <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a>.
+        The above steps are the whole process to retrieve deleted music from Oppo Find X6 without backup with the help of <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a>.
 In any case, prevention is the best protection.
 To avoid losing music from your Oppo Find X6 again, do remember to backup it on your computer well.
     </p>
 </div>
 </div>